 Vinyl: It looks cool, feels good and sounds great.

 "Records have made a comeback"!
 This statement is something I hear frequently, but at Living Sound record players have never left.
 Since it's beginning in 1991 Living Sound has strongly supported vinyl replay.
-If you have an existing record collection in good condition, and/or are buying new albums, then a quality turntable is a worthwhile investment to extract all the music from the grooves.
+If you have an existing record collection in good condition, and/or are buying new albums, then a quality turntable is a worthwhile investment to extract all of the music from the grooves.
 Vinyl playback is a challenging engineering exercise that has many things working against it.
 Simple in principle, difficult in execution.
 It's one of the wonders of music reproduction that it even works at all.
 The better the turntable, the better the engineering, the better your records will sound and the longer they will last.

 With it's warmth and flow, vinyl replay to many is the pinnacle of music reproduction in the home.
 It has a presence and life-like quality that digital can struggle to convey.
 A well-recorded well-pressed record on a mid-line turntable can see off many a digital source with ease.
 On a top-flight turntable, the same pressing can be almost overwhelming in presence, dynamics, tonal balance and sheer realness.
 It's a great time to be playing and buying records as there's a large range of turntable brands and models to suit all budgets.